 22 National Parks And Reserves To Visit in Israel

 Israel has around 400 nature reserves and 115 national parks.
 The most popular reserves located in Galilee region such as Achziv, Meron, Nahal Ayun, Carmel, Tavor.
-Golan Heights is home to the bulk of others (Yehudia, Meshushim, Hamat Gader) and in the Southern regions between Beer Sheva and Eilat, along Dead Sea shore make sure to visit Ein Gedi and Mitspe Shalem.
+Golan Heights is home to the bulk of others (Yehudia, Meshushim, Hamat Gader).
+If you find yourself in the Southern areas between Beer Sheva and Eilat or near Dead Sea shore make sure to visit Ein Gedi and Mitspe Shalem.

 NATIONAL PARKS IN THE GALILEE REGION AND THE GOLAN HEIGHTS

 The region near the Lebanese border is the place where mountains and Mediterranean sea meet each other, forming sheer cliffs made of white limestone similar to Dover cliffs in Britain.
 White cliff of Rosh Hanikra is visible even from Haifa that is 40 km away.
 Officially, the Israeli-Lebanon border divides the ridge into two parts, but in fact this territory is under control of UN observers, while the actual Lebanese authorities are about 15 km further to the North.
 This very place since the establishment of Israel was nothing but a front line.
 There are no general crossing points between Israel and Lebanon, so no tourist ever crossed the border.
 Nevertheless, Rosh Hanikra (or Naqoura as it called from Lebanese side) is a popular place for family vacations.

-During the British Mandate period there was a tunnel built through the rock so the road and railway line effectively linked Europe to Egypt through Palestine.
-In 1942 this road was used for supplying British Armed Forces that fought against Rommel.
-After the Second World War it was planned to let passenger trains through the tunnel, but during the war of independence in 1948, the tunnel was blown up by a Jewish sabotage group “Haganah” in order to avoid Arab invasion through it.
+During the British Mandate period, there was a tunnel through the rock.
+Thus, the road and the railway line were connecting Europe with Egypt through Palestine.
+In 1942 the road’s main purpose was to supply British Armed Forces that fought against Rommel.
+After WW2 it was planned to let passenger trains through the tunnel.
+However, during The Arab-Israeli War of 1948, the tunnel was blown up by a Jewish sabotage group “Haganah” in order to avoid Arab invasion through it.
 The Israeli part of the tunnel nowadays contains a small museum of the country’s history.